jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentof.md

   override
   returns (JBFundingCycle memory fundingCycle)
 {
-  // The project must have funding cycles. if (latestConfigurationOf[_projectId] == 0) return _getStructFor(0, 0);
+  // If the project does not have a funding cycle, return an empty struct. if (latestConfigurationOf[_projectId] == 0) return _getStructFor(0, 0);

   // Get a reference to the configuration of the eligible funding cycle.